The Rapid Proliferation of UAS and Emerging Threats

 Radio Frequency (RF) Detection: RF detection systems monitor the radio frequencies drones use for communication and control.
 By identifying the unique signatures of these signals, RF detection can locate and track drones in real time.
 Most RF detection systems are library based, meaning that they can detect (and sometimes mitigate) drones only if the signals from the drone are stored in its library.

 Radar Systems: Traditional radar systems have been adapted to detect and track small, low-flying drones.
-These systems can provide early warning of unauthorized UAS in a given area.
-Unlike RF detection systems, radars detect everything in their field of regard, not just drones that are in their library.
-However, for radar systems tuned to detect small UAS, they will also detect birds….of which there are nearly always far more, than there are drones.
+These systems offer the advantage of providing early warning capabilities for unauthorized UAS.
+Unlike RF detection systems, radar detects all objects within its coverage area, not just drones with known signal profiles.
+However, radar systems tuned to detect small UAS can also pick up non-target objects, such as birds, which are typically far more numerous than drones, potentially leading to false positives.

 Acoustic Sensors: Acoustic detection systems use microphones to pick up the distinct sounds of drone motors.
 These systems are particularly useful in urban environments where visual detection may be challenging.
 However, they can have difficulty in windy or noisy conditions.